Online Feedback Optimization for Monotone Systems without Timescale Separation: Sufficient conditions

 (B) $\nabla k_y(u)$ is bounded, and $\nabla\Phi_y (k_y(\bar u))$ is Lipschitz in $\bar u$ (since it is locally Lipschitz): hence $\nabla k_y(u) ^\top \nabla\Phi_y (k_y(\bar u))$ is Lipschitz in $\bar u $ for any fixed $u$;

 (C) $\nabla k_y(u)$ is Lipschitz, and $\nabla\Phi_y (k_y(\bar u))$ bounded: hence $k_y(u) ^\top \nabla\Phi_y (k_y(\bar u))$ is smooth in $u$ for any fixed $\bar u$;

-Hence we only need $\Phi_u$ to be sufficiently strongly convex to satisfy the conditions in \Cref{lem:asmii}(i) (using (A)) and \Cref{lem:asmiii} (using (B) and (C)).
+Hence we only need $\Phi_u$ to be sufficiently strongly convex to satisfy the conditions in Lemma~\ref{lem:asmii}(i) (using (A)) and Lemma~\ref{lem:asmiii} (using (B) and (C)).
 In turn, sufficient strong convexity can be always enforced by regularization, e.g., by replacing the original cost $\Phi_u$ with $\bar \Phi_u(u) = \Phi_u(u)+ \bar \beta \|u\|^2$, with $\bar \beta>0 $ large enough.
 While enabling arbitrary gain $\alpha$ can significantly improve convergence speed, the price to pay is that regularization results in suboptimal steady-state performance with respect to the original cost.
 This tradeoff between suboptimality and transient performance was already noted in \cite[Rem.~1]{Bianchi_InfOfo}.
-One qualitative difference is that the conditions we derive here are not only independent on the time constant of the plant \eqref{eq:plant}, but also unaffected by any information on the transient behavior---they are only related the steady state maps of the plant. \end{remark}
+One qualitative difference is that the conditions we derive here are not only independent of the time constant of the plant \eqref{eq:plant}, but also unaffected by any information on the transient behavior---they are only related to the steady-state maps of the plant. \end{remark}